KuciaGuillaume/UnityDmiReader/docs/tutorial-basics/Getter Methods/current-animation-index.md

         this._dmi = gameObject.AddComponent<DMI>();
         if (this._dmi.Load("dmi_file_path")) {
             int animationIndex = this._dmi.GetCurrentAnimationIndex("stateName");
-            Debug.Log("Current animation index for state 'Running' is: " + animationIndex);
+            Debug.Log("Current animation index for state 'stateName' is: " + animationIndex);
         }
     }